 Critical approaches to methodology

 In relation to the work above I have been striving to develop careful and ethical approaches to qualitative research.
-This has involved a collaborative interdisciplinary pedagogical project with Jean Dennison (UNC Anthropology), and an article in Gender, Place & Culture.
+This has involved a collaborative interdisciplinary pedagogical project with Jean Dennison (University of Washington Anthropology), and an article in Gender, Place & Culture.
+In 2017, I published two articles related to this work, in collaboration with Jean Dennison, Pat Parker, Dorothy Holland, and Melvin Jackson.
+You can see these in my publications site.